 - Tide Time NZ

 Going through 250 pages of information is still a lot so we were very happy when we we found this 22 pages long summary by Joe Delfino.
 It includes as good as all necessary information in a practical excel layout.
-Because it is also already over a year old, we still added the freshly updated trail notes to our e-reader so in case something does not make sense we can check it up.
+Because it is also already over a year old, we still added the freshly updated trail notes to our e-reader so in case something does not make sense we could check it up.

 We’ve been making our own notes as well based on the walking guide.
 The guide was published in 2011 but since its early days the trail has been changing a lot so the book is out of date.
 However, it is still a good read to get a general impression on the trail, its hazards and its points of interest.
 The trail passes by a lot of cultural heritage and places of historical importance.
-You can find and download our notes here.
+You can find and download our notes here (note: made in 2014).
 In this document, we have sampled information we found important in the guidebook, information we found on the internet and information we got from the Lonely Planet.
 It includes general info on New Zealand, accomodation options and places to get cheap/good food on the way.
 And all pizza places en route!